Privacy policy

 develop, operate, improve, provide and manage the Site;

-send information and contact the Internet user, including by e-mail, telephone and push notification;
+send information and contact the Internet User, including by e-mail, telephone and push notification;

-contextualise and improve the user experience;
+contextualise and improve the Internet user's experience;

-Targeting advertising content;
+target advertising content;

-avoid any illicit or illegal activity;
+avoid any illicit or illegal activity ;

 The data collected when using the contact form or sending an email is subject to automated processing for the purpose of :